Thaliant/labyrinth/README.md

 # Labyrinth

-This is the source code for the multiplayer, [Game Gardens](http://www.gamegardens.com/) adaptation of Ravensburger's classic game Labyrinth Jr which I created for the Three Rings/SEGA programming challenge a while back.
+This is the source code for the multiplayer, Game Gardens adaptation of Ravensburger's classic game Labyrinth Jr which I created for the Three Rings/SEGA programming challenge a while back.
 While there are some minor changes in this version, the basic game play is the same.

-You can play the game [here](http://www.gamegardens.com/gardens/view_game.wm?gameid=125).
+~~You can play the game here.~~ Unfortunately, the Game Gardens website is no longer online and so the game can no longer be played.

 This is a game of problem solving and treasure collection for two to four players.
 Players take turns shifting the maze and then moving their ghosts